 Readmission after Academic Disqualification

-Petitions for readmission after academic

-disqualification are initiated by the student

-through the Academic Review Department.

-Completion of approved course work from

-another institution is a requirement for petitioning for readmission.
-Disqualified students

-must meet with an academic review counselor before enrolling in courses at another

-institution.
-The counselor will provide the

-Readmission Pre-Approval Form on which

-both Academic Review and the student's

-academic department must sign approval.
+Petitions for readmission after academic disqualification are initiated by the student through the Office of Academic Review and Retention.
+Completion of approved course work from another institution is a requirement for petitioning for readmission.
+Disqualified students must meet with a counselor from the Office of Academic Review and Retention before enrolling in courses at another institution.
+The counselor will provide the Readmission Pre-Approval Form on which both the Office of Academic Review and Retention and the student's academic department must sign approval.